 Caim from Drakengard can be described as a cold-blooded killing machine driven by revenge.
 Often, while killing enemies in the game, several characters will object to his ruthless killing; for example, Leonard tells him "your heart is black".

 The Witcher involves making choices which will severely alienate at least half of your hero's acquaintances, resulting in a "What the Hell" speech from at least somebody — most significantly, you can join the paramilitary bigots who slay monsters, but who also subjugate the "lesser races" (alienating your "lower-class" friends) or join the resistance to these oppressors, themselves so embittered at human rule that they have no problem with human collateral damage (alienating your "upper-class" friends.
 You can take a neutral path, largely pacifying your friends, but alienating most everyone else on your journey.

-Yuri Lowell of.
-As a Vigilante Man, he kills two people who were using either their position or nobility to escape the law.
+Yuri Lowell, as a Vigilante Man, he kills two people who were using either their position or nobility to escape the law.
 When Flynn calls him out on this, Yuri freely admits that he's a criminal, but that he did what he had to do.

 Yuri: But you can't deny that lives were saved because those bastards were put down.
 You'd rather tell those people "sorry you had to die today, I promise I'll change things soon."?

 Yuri returned the favor when Flynn unintentionally helped Alexei, who he's been worshiping and blindly following orders of all this time, by deterring Yuri's group and letting Estelle get kidnapped.

 Yuri:Just what the hell are you doing?
 What happened to advancing as a Knight and fixing the empire from within?
 You've been nothing more than a damn puppet on Alexei's string.
 Don't you dare tell me that the Don and Belius died for nothing more than that!
 He was there working alongside you this whole time, Flynn!
 How could you possibly not know?!